nb-twy/ParkDirectories/README.md

 1. Bootstrap code in a profile script
 1. The active function in the environment

 You can try using `uninstall.sh` to clean up.
 As described below, it will try to use the installation log file to remove a proper installation.
 It will also attempt to remove any of the components it can find through locating defaults and matching signatures.
-If the automatic uninstall does not clean things up for a fresh new installation, then follow the instructions to perform a [manual uninstall](#uninstalling-park-directories).
+If the automatic uninstall does not clean things up for a fresh installation, then follow the instructions to perform a [manual uninstall](#uninstalling-park-directories).

 ### Step-by-Step Investigation
 If you don't want to try to uninstall Park Directories and reinstall it to fix a broken installation, you can diagnose the problem and try to fix it manually with the following information.